contao/docs/docs/manual/layout/module-management/user-modules.en.md

 ## Close account

-The front end module "Close account" adds a form to the website, which a member can use to close his account.
+The front end module "Close account" adds a form to the website, which a member can use to close their account.
 Depending on the configuration, the account is either deactivated or completely deleted from the database.

 **Front end output**